 When University of South Florida Director of Intercollegiate Athletics Doug Woolard was named to his current position in May 2004, he brought with him an impressive administrative resume in athletics that was highly respected nationwide.
-It is no surprise to anyone across the country that Woolard has continued to build upon that resume and has positioned USF as one of the premier athletic departments in both the BIG EAST Conference and nationally.
+It is no surprise to anyone across the country that Woolard has continued to build upon that resume and has positioned USF as one of the premier athletic departments nationally.

-The BIG EAST places the Bulls in an elite neighborhood of programs, but Woolard set a goal upon his hiring to make USF one of the best programs in the conference.
+Woolard has helped place the Bulls in an elite neighborhood of programs by setting a goal upon his hiring to make USF one of the best programs in the conference and the country.
 To do that, he has stressed the importance of a strong partnership between staff, student-athletes and community.

 Most recently, Woolard led a successful effort to earmark a new "Athletics District" on campus that has initiated efforts to build new facilities in a core area on campus.
 Construction began on the Athletics District during the spring of 2010, and was completed in the spring of 2012.
 The state of the art facilities were designed by Populous Sports (formerly HOK) and built by the local firm R.R.
 Simmons.

 No other university in the nation has undertaken a project of such magnitude, with as many separate venues being constructed, in the last 25 years.
 The project included new football and basketball practice facilities; baseball, softball and soccer stadiums; a wellness & nutrition dining center and renovations to the USF Sun Dome, as well as current tennis and golf facilities.